First and Final Mile Study:

 Commuting Solutions is currently working with its consultants, Fehr & Peers, to put the finishing touches on a First and Final Mile Study recommendations draft, which will be available to the public next month.

-The First and Final Mile Study will provide phased recommendations for safe and comfortable multimodal connections to existing and future transit stops and stations, as well as to a more direct bikeway along SH 119 between Boulder and Longmont.
+The First and Final Mile Study will provide phased recommendations for safe and comfortable multimodal connections to existing and future transit stops and stations, as well as to a more direct bikeway along CO 119 between Boulder and Longmont.

 The recommendations from the study will consider how the station areas vary across the corridor, by land use, transit user and trip types and the surrounding street network.